mstenta/farmOS/docs/model/type/asset.md

 Often an Asset will have ID tags associated with it.
 For example, an animal may have an RFID collar or an ear tag with a unique ID.
 ID tags in farmOS can store this ID, as well as its type and location.

+#### Convention

+Assets have a hidden "convention" field on them that is only accessible via the API.
+This allows an asset to specify which convention ID(s) it intends to adhere to.
+See the [convention](/model/convention) docs for more info.

 #### Data